-The Company size adopted in 2015 a written policy on diversity among its employees, including its senior management.
-This policy was updated in 2015 and now expressly encompasses equity, idversity and inclusion.
-It is provides, amongst other things, that the Company reviews the competence, experience and skills of each of the candidates for leadership positions and aims to lotter diversity among its employees by taking nix account personal diverse background of each candidate.
-In exmune candidate to leadership positions include women, the pricky on equity, devently and include nomen, the pricky on equity, devently and include nomen, the pricky on equity, devently and include nomen, dear the process among other ingos, that we have provides, among other inging, that whereof provides, among chart frequently and include no among the group of identified candidates for each such protects.
+pairing secon team.
+The Company also adopted in 2015 a written policy on diversity among its employees, including its senior management.
+This policy was updated in 2022 and now expressly encompasses equity, diversity and inclusion.
+It provides, amongst other things, that the Company reviews the competence, experience and skills of each of the candidates for leadenship positions and area to battle diversity among its employees by balking into accound parsonal diverse background effect and tables.
+The same candidate to backership positions include warmen, the policy on equity, diversity and includen provides, among other things, that, wherever possible, at leaden of the unclude set that be among the group of identified candidates for each parking among the group of identified candidates for each parking provides and the group of identified candidates for each parking particular the same of the group of identified candidates for each parking participants and the group of identified candidates for each parking participants and the group of identified candidates for each parking participants and participants and participants and participants and participants.
+As part of its 2022-2026 Corporate Responsibility Plan, the Company

-As part of its 2022-2026 Corporate Responsibility Plan, the Company As part of its 2022-2026 Corporate Responsibility Plan, the Corporary set temples for the representation of vorume and members of underropresented notal or ethnic groups amongst the sonior management and the section management and the section management and SNs of management while members of underrepresented notal or ethnic groups are expected to represent VTNs also entitle or an original section management and VTNs of management.
-How Company has certainly also extra design of the section management and VTNs of management.
-The Company has certainly present and vTNs of management.
-The Company has certainly present and vTNs of management with members of understanding sections and produce the section of t initiatives to support the achievement of its objectives.
+As part of its 2022-2028 Corporate Responsibility Plan, the Company set tanging for the representation of womm and members of underrepresented modil or ethnic groups, amongs the serior management and her serior management and 29% of management while members of underrepresented nodal or ethnic groups are expected to more the attabilities of the series of the second of the succession attabilities of the antimetry of the Societies.
+The Company has also established publicities and publics for the recursteming of the succession for the advectment of the societies.
+The Company has also established with summer the societies of the Societies.
+The Company initiatives to support the achievement of its objectives.
 The Company reviews the effectiveness of its equity, diversity and inclusion policy applicable to its employees every three (3) years and will continue to make changes as may be necessary.

-transger as may be increasely.
-The graphics below illustrate the representation of women on the Board of Directors as well as at the senior management and management levels for the last two (2) financial years and at the Board level for the next year assuming that the director nominees will be elected at the Meeting.
+Uning as a may be increasely.
+The graphics below illustrate the representation of women on the Board of Directors as well as at the senior management and management levels for the last two (2) framical years and at the Board level for the next year assuming that the director nominees will be elected at the Meeting: